nguyendanny010/nguyendanny010/README.md

 - 👋 Hi, I’m Danny, a software engineer.
-- 👀 I’m interested in backend development as well as infrastructure.
+- 👀 I’m interested in backend and OS development.
-- 🌱 My strongest languages are Javascript (Node.js), Java.
+- 🌱 I'm comfortable in Java, Javascript, and C.
 - 📫 How to reach me about exciting opportunities - nguyendanny010@gmail.com

 <!---